 You cannot make the mistake of relying on illustrations to liven up a story.

-Pictures are wonderful and can add so much to a story but beware of telling yourself that ‘it’ll be okay when the pictures are done.’
+Pictures are wonderful but beware of telling yourself that ‘it’ll be okay when the pictures are done.’

-You are the writer and you need to make you are telling an exciting and compelling story with or without illustrations.
+You are the writer and you need to tell an exciting and compelling story with or without illustrations.

-Illustrations offer suggestions to the imagination but it’s your words, your imaginative and original description – that paint the picture – so use each word carefully.
+Illustrations offer suggestions to the imagination but words paint the picture – so use each word carefully.

 You can learn more about how to write stories for children here.

-If you would like to see some of my own children’s stories and learn more about my own personal writing for children experience go to my children’s stories page.
+If you would like to see some of my own children’s stories you can find them on Amazon here.

 Best of luck with your writing and don’t forget if you have any questions or comments I’d love to hear from you.

 P.S.
-All the information on the site is free for you and the only thing I ask is that if you found this helpful please leave a comment below.
+All the information on the site is free for you and the only thing I ask, is that if you found this helpful please like share and leave a comment below.
 Please feel free to ask questions.
 I will always do my best to help.